 Discover how the chemical reactions which produce the extraordinary colours of the Northern Lights have their origins in outer space.

-- Aurora Borealis, or Northern Lights, is a natural light show that occurs at the poles.
+- Aurora Borealis, or Northern Lights, is a natural light show that occurs at the North Pole.

 - Magnetic activity on the Sun's surface propels super-fast charged electrons and ions into space - this is known as solar wind.